 - Don’t be afraid to ask.
 Ask your server, chef, retailer or supplier if their seafood is Ocean Wise recommended.
 If you can’t find our logo, ask what species of fish you are eating, where it came from, and how it was caught or farmed.
 Then search for it on our website or App.
 Traveling outside of Canada?
 Look for other great sustainable seafood programs in the Global Seafood Ratings Alliance.

 - Support restaurants, retailers, suppliers and fisheries that prioritize sustainability.
 By increasing the demand for sustainably caught or farmed seafood and raising more awareness, you can move the dial on this issue.

 - Canadians have a lot of sustainable choices from both wild and farmed fisheries.
 Moving forward, we can support a large number of sustainably caught and farmed solutions for the health of our oceans.

-Learn more about how you can increase sustainability in your business at RC Show 2019.
+Thanks to Ocean Wise for teaching us how to increase sustainability in business at RC Show 2019.
 Discover resources, hear from experts and gain insight into the ever-changing foodservice industry.
-Don’t miss out- grab your tickets now.